awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_redshift_application/Readme.md

-# Creating a Job Posting Site using Amazon Redshift and Amazon Translate Services
+# Creating a Job Posting application using Amazon Redshift and Amazon Translate Services

+## Purpose
-You can create a web application that stores and queries data by using the Amazon Redshift service and the Amazon Redshift Java API V2.
+You can create a dynamic web application that stores and queries data by using the Amazon Redshift service and the Amazon Redshift Java API V2.
 To interact with an Amazon Redshift table, you can use a [software.amazon.awssdk.services.redshiftdata.RedshiftDataClient](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/redshiftdata/RedshiftDataClient.html).
 The application created in this AWS tutorial is a job posting web application that lets an employer, an administrator, or human resources staff alert employees or the public about a job opening within a company.

 **Note**: Amazon Redshift is a fully managed, petabyte-scale data warehouse service in the cloud.
 You can start with just a few hundred gigabytes of data and scale to a petabyte or more.
 This enables you to use your data to acquire new insights for your business and customers.
 For more information, see [What is Amazon Redshift?](https://docs.aws.amazon.com/redshift/latest/mgmt/welcome.html).

+#### Topics

+1. Prerequisites
+2. Create an IntelliJ project
+3. Add the POM dependencies to your project
+4. Set up the Java packages in your project
+5. Create the Java classes
+6. Create the HTML files
+7. Package the application into a JAR file
+8. Deploy the application to AWS Elastic Beanstalk

+## Prerequisites

+To complete the tutorial, you need the following:

++ An AWS account
++ A Java IDE (this tutorial uses the IntelliJ IDE)
++ Java JDK 1.8
++ Maven 3.6 or later

+### Important

++ The AWS services included in this document are included in the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc).
++  This code has not been tested in all AWS Regions.
+Some AWS services are available only in specific regions.
+For more information, see [AWS Regional Services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services).
++ Running this code might result in charges to your AWS account.
++ Be sure to terminate all of the resources you create while going through this tutorial to ensure that you’re not charged.

+### Creating the resources

+Create an Amazon Redshift table named **blog** that contains the fields described in this tutorial.
+For information about creating an Amazon Redshift table, see [Getting started using databases](https://docs.aws.amazon.com/redshift/latest/dg/c_intro_to_admin.html).

+## Understand the Job Posting application

 The data is stored in a Redshift table named **blog**, as shown in this illustration.